cybercongress/cybercongress/blog/tweet-on-cyber-kid.md

 ## Social media ~~or~~ Search

 In the existing paradigm, you have a social network as one app, while search capabilities are offered by another.
 We offer one convenient app for both.
-As far as we know, this is brand new, no one had done this before and it is sooo fffucking cooooool.
+As far as we know, this is brand new, no one had done this before.
+It is sooo fffucking cooooool.

 ![](screen of the search box)